You operate in the same neighborhoods all the time, sometimes weekly, and that makes them the best place to market your lawn care business locally.

 There’s no better way to advertise the great work you do than to stick a lawn sign in the yard of your clients.
 It offers perfect visibility to potential customers, and if they see several in their neighborhood, they’ll pick up on the great work you do.
 If you have satisfied customers, this is an easy win.

-4. Google Business Listing
+4. Market your business with a Google My Business Listing

 5. Charity Work… Works

 Do you mow near a community center or neighborhood garden?
 Some companies maintain a local center in exchange to post a sign with their company’s information on it.
-The sign could read something like “This garden is courtesy of CLIP Lawn Care LLC, call us at 321-456-7891 to learn more”.
+The sign could read something like, “This garden is courtesy of CLIP Lawn Care LLC, call us at 321-456-7891 to learn more”.

 Keeping your routes close is the key to a profitable business, so do everything possible to have your customers close!